bloominstituteoftechnology/React-Testing/README.md

 ## Project Description

-The objectives of this module are quite simple:
+The objectives of this module are the following:
 - To get you guys writing tests for a React application using Jest and Enzyme, two libraries which are commonly used in production for testing React components and applications.
 - To give you guys some practice reading over and understanding code that you didn't write but that you need to test.